NikolaySavchenko/Parsing_library/README.md

 # Parsing library

 It's connects to [Tululu](https://tululu.org/) library, fetch books and their cover and save it.
+After the downloaded books are organized into a library, which can be viewed and read in any browser.

 ## How to install